Environmental Protection Agency (EPA).

 iii.
 There is no evidence that prohexadione calcium results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100 PCT, tolerance-level residues, and DEEM (Ver 7.81) default processing factors.
+The dietary food exposure assessment was performed based on 100 PCT and tolerance-level residues.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to prohexadione calcium in drinking water.
 EPA used similarly conservative assumptions to assess post-application exposure of children as well as incidental oral exposure of toddlers.
 These assessments will not underestimate the exposure and risks posed by prohexadione calcium.

 E. Aggregate Risks and Determination of Safety